dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 }
 ```

-This indicates that the subscription's path, which is a directory, has
+This event indicates that the subscription's path, which is a
-been moved.
+directory, has been moved.

 ```json
 {